Finn-Anderson/BscHons-Web-Programming/README.md

 node server.js
 ```

-Then launch on it to run.
+Then launch the .bat file to run the server.
 You will need NodeJS installed.

 You can access the page via http://localhost:8000.